 And these people won’t judge your imperfections, fear your individuality, or be deterred by your shadows – they’ll love your quirks, be intrigued by your complexities, and be drawn by your light.
 The real love, acceptance, support, and companionship that you crave doesn’t need to be earned – simply by letting go and being true to yourself, it will come to you on its own.

 So, rest your weary mind and bring your focus back in, back from the minds and emotions of others and into your own.
 Remember that you aren’t here to work your way into someone else’s heart but to unabashedly follow your own.

 ©2016 Cristen Rodgers

 Did you enjoy this post?
 If you did, you can subscribe to this blog and the next one will come to you!
-You may also want to consider supporting Cristen’s work to bring you more content by clicking on one of the donation links below.
+You may also want to consider supporting Cristen’s continued work by clicking on the donation link below.